 6. EXTRAS: I used vegan chocolate in one of mine and it was delicious.
+My latest batch had a cup of walnuts and it was my best bake yet!
 Add in any extras now (more are recommended on the original recipe page).

 7. Pour into your baking tray or tin.
 Put your beautiful mixture into the oven for 30-40 minutes.
 I ended up baking for 35 minutes and leaving it in the oven (with the oven turned off) for another 10, to make sure the inside cooked and the outside didn’t burn.
 If you doubled up on ingredients it may take longer to cook so keep checking on your banana baby.